Multilingual Learners (MLL)

 Our middle school offers a safe and supportive environment for English learners as they simultaneously learn the English language and academic content.
 We provide English Language Development classes (featuring the Inside USA and English Now! curriculums) which equip students with the building blocks of English.
 We further support our English learners through the practice of co-teaching English Language Arts (ELA) classes with the mainstream ELA teachers.
 In this way we are able to assist our students with both language and academics throughout the day.

-ELL Teaching Staff (for more information regarding a particular teacher, click on the their name on the right-hand side of this page):
+MLL Teaching Staff (for more information regarding a particular teacher, click on the their name on the right-hand side of this page):

-Kelly Baumgartner (Linwood campus)
+Kelly Baumgartner (Lower Campus)

-Jessica Rooney (Linwood campus)
+Jessica Rooney (Lower Campus)

-Sarah Hernandez (Monroe campus)
+Sarah Hernandez (Upper Campus)

 Educational Assistants (EAs) (for more information regarding a particular EA, click on the their name on the right-hand side of this page):

-Elfinesh Beshah (Amharic, Oromo, and Tigrigna)
+Elfinesh Beshah (Arabic, Amharic, Oromo, and Tigrigna)